 Smart structures and functional devices require coupling of physical properties such as stiffness, damping, conductivity, dielectricity, piezoelectricity, and magnetic properties.
 Moreover, we require wide range of anisotropic behaviors throughout a structure and device.
 Although, additive manufacturing provides a platform for printing various geometric features, the conventional printers are limited to small set of materials.
 We need to customizable 3D printers to print architected microstructures using heterogeneous inks or filaments.

-Specially, for smart and functional composites, we study pneumatic-controlled direct ink writing (DIW) printing.
+Specially, for functional composites, we study pneumatic-controlled direct ink writing (DIW) printing.
 The customizable DIW printers can print anisotropic materials using inks from multiple nozzles.
 Precise control of these ink mixture, printing paths, and speeds enables us to print composites for sensing, processing, and actuation functionalities.
 We print fiber embedded composites, hydrogels, and LCE to achieve stimuli response to solvents, water, and temperature, respectively.
 The glass and metallic fibers in elastomeric composites are oriented during printing so that the metamaterial can show directional functions.
 We also design the anisotropy of LCE by aligning the oligomers by controlling the shear extrusion of nozzle.
 Additive manufacturing of such logic encoded network is broadly applicable for encoding logic based multistable structures, flexible robotics, and sensor technologies.

 DIW of active LCE and conductive composite for shape re-construction study.
 Soft actuator with sensor network that can monitor the deformed shape to determine the environmental influence